BillCavanagh/Wordle-Solver/README.md

-# Small application to solve wordle puzzles
+# Small application to solve wordle puzzles or provide hints for one